-Q: Can you describe the four Spectre and two Meltdown variants?
+Q: Can you describe the variants of Spectre and Meltdown?

-Variant 1: Bounds Check Bypass - Use existing code with access to secrets by making it speculatively execute memory operations with out-of-range arguments.
+Variant 1 (Spectre): Bounds Check Bypass - Use existing code with access to secrets by making it speculatively execute memory operations with out-of-range arguments.

-Variant 2: Branch Target Injection - Malicious code usurps properties of CPU branch prediction features to speculatively run code.
+Variant 2 (Spectre): Branch Target Injection - Malicious code usurps properties of CPU branch prediction features to speculatively run code.

-Variant 3: Rogue Data Load - Access memory controlled by the OS while running a malicious application.
+Variant 3 (Meltdown): Rogue Data Load - Access memory controlled by the OS while running a malicious application.

-Variant 3a - A different form of variant 3 identified by Arm.
+Variant 3a (Meltdown) - A different form of Variant 3 identified by Arm.
 Variant 3a uses speculation to access a privileged system register.

-Variant 4 - A Spectre-type attack using a CPU technology known as memory disambiguation.
+Variant 4 (Spectre) - An attack using a CPU technology known as memory disambiguation.

 Detailed CVE descriptions for all known variants can be found at www.arm.com/security-update.